-8. The CICE student will acquire a basic knowledge of the chemistry of hair relaxing and waving.
+8. The CICE student will acquire an intermediate knowledge of the chemistry of hair relaxing and waving.

 - Identify the chemical changes that occur to the hair during the relaxing service - Describe the chemical process of a chemical relaxer - Identify the chemical compound of each chemical relaxer - Identify the chemical changes that occur - Identify the steps within each process - Identify the preparation steps of the client - 9.
-The CICE student will develop familiarity with the skill of selling, styling and servicing human and synthetic hair.
+The CICE student will demonstrate comfort and skill related to selling, styling and servicing human and synthetic hair.